markjprice/web-dev-net9/docs/errata/improvements.md

 Second, how to store any object graph is the same as storing anything else in `TempData` or `Session`.
 The types used just need to be serializable to JSON.
 Types like `string`, `int`, `float`, and other simple types do not require any additional setup as they are inherently serializable.

-In Chapter 2, I explain about models, including, "View models should be immutable, so they are commonly defined using records."
+In *Chapter 2 Building Websites Using ASP.NET Core MVC*, I explain about models, including, "View models should be immutable, so they are commonly defined using records."

 A `record` can easily define an object graph like a `User` combined with multiple `Modules`, as shown in the following code:
 ```cs